atomicpay/woocommerce-plugin/README.md

 AtomicPay For WooCommerce Plugin is designed to be "Plug-n-Play" installation without any programming knowledge.
 Anyone can do it!
 To set up our plugin quickly, please follow the following guide.

 - You must have a AtomicPay merchant account to use this plugin.
 It's free to [sign-up for a AtomicPay merchant account](https://atomicpay.io/beta-registration)

-### API Keys
-You can retrieve the API keys by [login to merchant control panel](https://merchant.atomicpay.io/) -> API Integration page.
+- Once registered, retrieve the API keys by [login to merchant control panel](https://merchant.atomicpay.io/) -> API Integration page.
 If your key becomes compromised, you may revoke the keys by regenerating new set of keys.